jvansanten/bookish-octo-memory/README.md

 ### Pulses

 Each time a photon ejects an electron from the PMT cathode, the PMT produces an amplified current pulse.
 The DOM mainboard reads out and digitizes the current pulse through a coupling transformer; the resulting waveform carries information about when photons were detected, and how many there were.
 In most cases, like the one shown below, the waveform consists of only a few pulses, and can be represented much more efficiently as a linear combination of pulse templates, shown as smooth lines in the figure below.
-More details on readout and triggering can be found in the [DOM paper](https://arxiv.org/abs/1612.05093).
+More details on readout and triggering can be found in the [DOM paper](https://arxiv.org/abs/1612.05093), and situations where the linear approximation breaks down in [these slides on CalibrationErrata](https://docushare.icecube.wisc.edu/dsweb/Get/Document-63761/2013-01-29%20CalibrationErrata.pdf).

 ![Waveform with unfolded pulses](assets/pulses.png)